Connect with others who understand.

 More serious symptoms include blisters that break and create open sores.

-Treatment for Skin Rashes
+Treating Skin Rashes

 Talk to your health care team about appropriate soaps, moisturizers, and sunscreens for your rash.

-Recommendations for managing mild rashes include:
+Recommendations for managing mild rashes include the following:

 • Rinse the affected area with care and gently pat it dry.